Blossom End Rot

 Management

-• Use infrequent, deep irrigation to keep the soil uniformly moist and avoid water stress of fluctuating soil moisture.
+- Use infrequent, deep irrigation.
+Keep the soil uniformly moist and avoid water stress of fluctuating soil moisture.

-• Consider using drip irrigation for more direct and uniform watering.
+- Consider using drip irrigation.
+This allows for more direct and uniform watering.

-• Maintain even soil moisture by using organic or plastic mulch.
-Grass clippings/straw/etc. (2-3 inches thick) can be placed around the base of the plant to keep the soil cooler and reduce water loss.
+- Maintain even soil moisture by using organic or plastic mulch.
+Grass clippings/straw/etc. (2-3 inches thick) can be placed around the plant’s base to keep the soil cooler and reduce water loss.

-• Foliar sprays of anhydrous calcium chloride can reduce symptoms during the growing season, but are generally not recommended in Utah.
+- Use foliar sprays.
+Anhydrous calcium chloride can reduce symptoms during the growing season but are generally not recommended in Utah.

 More Information